How Can You Become The Man You Really Are?

 We – that’s Rod Boothroyd, Ed Rooke, and Diarmaid Fitzpatrick – are holding these events for men, creating safe spaces where you can experience profound male support, explore your wounds, change your internal “tapes”, reduce the power of your Shadow, and find new ways of being in the world.

-These are days that can cement the development you started in other circles including The ManKind Project Adventure Weekend, personal therapy, counselling or spiritual practices.
-In fact, these are days that will deepen your experience in other healing circles.
+These are workshops which can cement the development you started in other circles including The ManKind Project Adventure Weekend, personal therapy, counselling or spiritual practices.
+In fact, these are weekends that will deepen your experience in other healing circles.

-These are days that can produce profound changes in your life.
-These are days that make a difference.
+These are weekends that can produce profound changes in your life.
+These are weekends that make a difference.

 Now, what’s stopping you?
 Know your fear, feel your power, and take a risk.
 You will live to celebrate it!

-You can see details of the times and venues for the days we are running on the right hand side of this page.
+You can see details of the times and venues for the workshops we are running on the right hand side of this page.

 Contact Rod Boothroyd on email@example.com if you want a place.
 But do it now.
-The number of places for men to work on these days is limited.
+The number of places for men on these workshops is limited.

 We also welcome men supporting men to join the circle as well.
 You won’t have a dedicated opportunity to do a piece of work, but you can support other men working, experience the joy of a male circle, and take part in other men’s work.
 There is no charge for this opportunity.